RMo-Sloth/price-list-block-zebra-ALPHA/README.md

 ## What is this?

 This is a wordpress plugin that creates a price-list block.
-This is not a finite product, but a preview people can leave feedback on.
+This is a working but yet unfinished product; a preview people can leave feedback on.

 ## How to download the plugin